peteroupc/MailLib/api/com.upokecenter.mail.ContentDisposition.md

 * The adapted file name in the form of a string.
 Returns "_" if there is no "filename" parameter or that parameter is empty.

+### GetCreationDate
+    public int[] GetCreationDate()
+Gets the date and time extracted from this content disposition's "creation-date" parameter, which specifies the date of creation of a file (RFC 2183 sec.
+2.4).
+See <see cref='M:PeterO.Mail.MailDateTime.ParseDateString(System.String,System.Boolean)'/>
+ for information on the format of this method's return value.

+**Returns:**

+* The extracted date and time as an 8-element array, or <code>null</code>
+ if the "creation-date" parameter doesn't exist, is an empty string, or is syntactically invalid, or if the parameter's year would overflow a 32-bit signed integer.

+### GetModificationDate
+    public int[] GetModificationDate()
+Gets the date and time extracted from this content disposition's "modification-date" parameter, which specifies the date of last modification of a file (RFC 2183 sec.
+2.5).
+See <see cref='M:PeterO.Mail.MailDateTime.ParseDateString(System.String,System.Boolean)'/>
+ for information on the format of this method's return value.

+**Returns:**

+* The extracted date and time as an 8-element array, or <code>null</code>
+ if the "modification-date" parameter doesn't exist, is an empty string, or is syntactically invalid, or if the parameter's year would overflow a 32-bit signed integer.

+### GetReadDate
+    public int[] GetReadDate()
+Gets the date and time extracted from this content disposition's "read-date" parameter, which specifies the date at which a file was last read (RFC 2183 sec.
+2.6).
+See <see cref='M:PeterO.Mail.MailDateTime.ParseDateString(System.String,System.Boolean)'/>
+ for information on the format of this method's return value.

+**Returns:**

+* The extracted date and time as an 8-element array, or <code>null</code>
+ if the "read-date" parameter doesn't exist, is an empty string, or is syntactically invalid, or if the parameter's year would overflow a 32-bit signed integer.

 ### GetParameter
     public String GetParameter​(String name)